eagle-io/docs/source/intro/overview/index.rst

 ====================

+.. _overview:

 Cloud-based, collaborative, real-time monitoring
 ------------------------------------------------

 .. figure:: network.jpg

-	diagram of eagle.io components showing end-point communications. ie. dropbox, ftp, email, :term:`data logger` over public ip, scout / callback comms, vpn connectivity, cameras, sms in both directions, etc. realtime commmunications, instant updates and collaborative by design
+	Eagle.io is a secure, reliable, easy to use cloud-based data monitoring service.
+	Whether your working with simple data files or managing a fleet of :term:`data logger`\s, eagle.io has you covered.

+	With real-time communications, collaboration and instant updates baked into the core you'll wonder what you ever did before.
+	The lightning fast interface has been designed to work across all modern phones and computing devices with no software to install and no page reloads.

+|

 Log in to eagle.io
 ------------------

 You will need a user profile to log in.
-This requires you to Sign up for an account or receive a Workspace Sharing invitation (or be added as an account administrator) by a registered user.
+This requires you to `Sign up <https://eagle.io/signup>`_ for an account or receive a Workspace Sharing invitation (or be added as an account administrator) by a registered user.

 *Login form*